🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Wrap the stems tightly with floral wire, cover with ribbon, and finish with a bow or bell.

 Style note: Add a cluster of matte bells for sound and shine.
-It’s subtle and chic—no cartoon-level jingle.
+It’s subtle and chic, no cartoon-level jingle.

-6. Lanterns and Lighting for That Glow-Up
+6. Lanterns and Lighting for That Cozy Glow

 Light It Right: